API Authentication & Security

 Security Best Practices

-• Use JWT when integrating with existing identity providers
+• Use JWT when integrating with identity providers or need user-level auth

 Warning: